w3c/wcag-act-rules/content/html-page-lang-b5c3f8.md

 #### Inapplicable Example 1

-This rule does not apply to `svg` element.
+This rule does not apply to an `svg` element.

 ```svg
 <svg xmlns="http://www.w3.org/2000/svg"></svg>